mmikowski/powercss/README.md

 Chrome, Safari, and Firefox, but have yet to determine how low we can go.

 ## Release Notes
-See prior revisions of this document for more detail for specific versions.

 ### Copyright (c)
 2016 Michael S. Mikowski (mike[dot]mikowski[at]gmail[dotcom])